bkleinen/bkleinen.github.io/hugo/content/classes/ws2023/info1/labs/exercise-10.md

     }
 {{</ mermaid>}}

-The Class Hierarchy for Commands we will build.
+The Class Hierarchy for Commands.

+### Overview

 The Game class has become longer and longer every time we added a new command!
 Also, if you add a new Command, you need to add the new CommandWord in several places.
 As we expect even more Commands to be implemented, the Project should be refactored to ease the addition of new Commands.

-First, we will move all Command stuff to Command and CommandWord.
+First, all functionality concerning commands is moved to Command and CommandWord.
-Then, we will introduce an inheritance hierarchy for the Command implementation.
+Then, an inheritance hierarchy for the Command implementations is created.

 This will be quite a lot of refactoring.
-You can decide if you want to do everything yourself, or copy the classes from the addition_01 - addition_03 subfolders in the repo: {{<source >}}
+You can decide if you want to do everything yourself, or copy the classes from the addition_01 - addition_03 subfolders in the repo {{<source >}}, or anything in-between (do the refactoring, but use the files in additions as hints or copy parts of it to speed up the process).
+The repo contains instructions how to copy the classes and the necessary adjustments: {{< source path = "additions-readme.md" >}}

 # Pre-lab